INDIAN EMERGENCY 1975-1977

 Overall, the Indian Emergency was a dark period in India's history, marked by the suspension of civil liberties and the erosion of democratic institutions.
 It had a significant impact on the country's economy, political landscape, and relationship between the government and the judiciary.
 The legacy of the Indian Emergency serves as a reminder of the importance of maintaining a balance of power and the need for a vigilant and active citizenry to protect the rights and freedoms of all individuals.

-In conclusion, The Indian Emergency was a 21-month period from 1975 to 1977 when the Prime Minister of India, Indira Gandhi, imposed a state of emergency across the country in an effort to consolidate her power.
+The Indian Emergency was a 21-month period from 1975 to 1977 when the Prime Minister of India, Indira Gandhi, imposed a state of emergency across the country in an effort to consolidate her power.
 The emergency led to the suspension of civil liberties, censorship of press and the arrest of political opponents.
 The government also launched a forced sterilization campaign targeting poor and marginalized communities.

 The Emergency had a widespread opposition from political leaders, students, and civil rights activists.
 The emergency officially ended in 1977 and new elections were held.
 The legacy of the Indian Emergency remains a controversial and debated topic in Indian politics and serves as a reminder of the fragility of democratic institutions and the importance of maintaining checks and balances to prevent the concentration of power.